Image Credit: Valentin Valkov/Shutterstock.com

 Jonagold and Fuji Apples

 Earlier, Avantes had already reported on Researchers trying to develop standards for evaluating the quality and ripeness of Fuji and Jonagold apple varieties.
-Working in near infrared and red range (600-1100 nm), these studies developed multiple objective indices for the qualification of apple quality and ripeness depending on color as well as water and soluble sugar content.
+Working in the near-infrared and red range (600-1100 nm), these studies developed multiple objective indices for the qualification of apple quality and ripeness depending on color as well as water and soluble sugar content.

 Perceived ripeness is the main consideration after harvest as it is the most vital quality indicator for customers.
 However, as objective tests were destructive in nature, the process of qualifying the ripeness indicator has mostly been subjective.